andrmoel/astronomy-bundle-php/README.md

 The TimeOfInterest (TOI) object represents the time for which all of the astronomical calculations are done.
 For that reason it is the **most important object** in this library.

-:information_source: **Why can't we simply use PHP's DateTime object?**:
+:information_source: **Why can't we simply use PHP's DateTime object?**

-The problem with DateTime object is, that its supported range is '1000-01-01' to '9999-12-31'.
+The problem with PHP's own DateTime object is, that its supported range is '1000-01-01' to '9999-12-31'.
 So we cannot process calculations for dates before year 1000.

 <a name="toi-create"></a>